PSJorgensen/real-world-economics/real-world-economics-outline.md

                 who are most exposed to health-damaging pollutants but may also improve environmental conditions for all.

--   *Research agenda:*
-    -   Media ownership structures - is disinformation and public awareness about sustainability issues smaller in nations with higher concentration of wealth in media (or is it ownership structure?)
-        -   Australia - media owned by coal ownership
-        -   Employment in PR industry versus journalism
-        -   Role of large media corportations in demochratic sustainable transitions
-        -   Communication of information about non-empowering information/news
-    -   Societal health and happinness - government investments smaller public health investments?
-    -   Research question - to what degree are sustainability dynamics in nations with high concentration of wealth different nations with less concentration of wealth?

-    -   "Rising wealth concentration contributed to the crisis because the increasing asset demand from the rich played a key role in the rise of the structured credit market and enabled poor and middle-income households to accumulate increasing amounts of debt.
-To tame the inherent instability of the current mode of capitalism it is necessary to reduce inequality." - Sabalini 2014/2015

-    -   Also cite contrary view from Chicago School - the economic elite wants democracy and would strike a deal if they had the chance, because dictators tries to wipe out the economic elite Capital - in the Twenty-First Century - In the Rest of the World - Michael Albertus - University of Chicago.

--   **Internal conflict - poverty and income inequality**
-    -   Poverty, i.e. global inequality is a better predictor of internal conflict and insurgency than domestic inequality.
-        (Fearon and Laitin 2003) "after controlling for per capita income, more ethnically or religiously diverse countries have been no more likely to experience significant civil violence in this period.
-We argue for understanding civil war in this period in terms of insurgency or rural guerrilla warfare, a particular form of military practice that can be harnessed to diverse political agendas.
-The factors that explain which countries have been at risk for civil war are not their ethnic or religious characteristics but rather the conditions that favor insurgency.
-        These include poverty-which marks financially and
-        bureaucratically weak states and also favors rebel recruitment-political instability, rough terrain, and large
-        populations."

-#### Local dynamics and impacts of inequality

 -   Local hotspots of economic inequality is correlated with loss of biodiversity (Mikkelson, Gonzalez, and Peterson 2007; Holland, Peterson, and Gonzalez 2009) and poverty hotspots exhibit poorer